752963e64/Journal/Its_another_world.md

 A product that doesn't reflect reality that can possibly as the cognition works changes people using it anormaly compared to a normal interaction with someone.

+The reality I'm pointing, is that it doesn't correct you over dirty talk... it doesn't ask to be respected...
+It mimic our way to exchange with no limit over the interaction it gets!

+So the cleverness behind that, the product... doesn't care over the effect it produces on the end user?
+I'm curious, questioning myself...

 The case of automation.
 Automating tasks with programs, when the economy needs the opposite.

 When always the same get the hype & money...
 To finally end in a context where the economy is inexistant, with no more jobs...